Chanwoo-Jeong-2000/ReFINe_plus/README.md

 ```

 # Acknowledgments
 This work was supported by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) [RS-2021-II211341, Artificial Intelligence Graduate School Program (Chung-Ang University)], [IITP-2025-RS-2024-00438056, ITRC(Information Technology Research Center) Support Program].
-This research was supported by the Chung-Ang University Research Scholarship Grants in 2023.
+This research was also supported by the Chung-Ang University Research Scholarship Grants in 2023.